 Believe it or not, this story is true and is authentically told by Argentinian director Pablo Trapero in El Clan.
-Backed by a cult Hollywood soundtrack and some edgy montage sequences, Trapero takes no prisoners in his cold representation of Puccio and the intriguing banality in which he commits his most violent of crimes.
-Francella, with a pair of piercing blue eyes that evoke terror whilst oozing indifference, creates a stark contrast to the warm features of his son Alejandro (Peter Lanzani).
+Backed by a cult Hollywood soundtrack and some edgy montage sequences, the film takes no prisoners in its cold representation of Puccio and the intriguing banality in which he commits his most violent crimes.
+Francella, with a pair of piercing blue eyes that evoke terror whilst oozing indifference, creates a stark contrast with the warm features of his son Alejandro (Peter Lanzani).
 The tense relationship between the two is a fascinating central element to the narrative, which leaves us struggling to decide if the son is a likeable character or if he actually has the potential to be just as brutal as his father.